jeafreezy/GIS-Chat-Community-Bot/README.md

 ### gischatbot is a Twitter bot that:

-* Retweet every tweet with the hashtag #gischat
+* Retweet every tweet with the hashtag #gischat, #mappymeme

-* Follow all followers.
+* Follows all followers.

-* Reminds a user when it's 30 minutes to #gischat

-* Provide with the local time/timezone for #gischat to a user.

 ## Usage